 Valinda Clark is NRCS' new Program Support Specialist.
 She was born in North Carolina and came to Wash.
 DC at 3 months old and then to P.G.
 County, MD at 5 years old.
 Valinda moved back to Charles County in 2009 after a brief stay in the late 1980’s.
 She has 25 years of experience in the clerical and administrative fields and looks forward to putting her skills to work.
 Valinda has a 5-year-old son that really keeps her busy.
 She is really excited to be here and looks forward to working with everyone.
 Valinda joined the Southern Maryland RC&D team in January of 2017 and she is based out of the La Plata NRCS office.

 Gene Kibler grew up on a small farm in Caroline County where his family has a produce stand.
 He attended Delaware State University and received his Bachelor's Degree in General Agriculture.
 While attending college he worked at the research farm assisting in graduate students research projects.
 After graduating he went to work at Amick Farms as a poultry flock supervisor for 5 years.
-Currently, Gene is working with Southern Maryland RC&D as a Soil Technician based in Queen Anne County.
+Gene started working with Southern Maryland RC&D as a Soil Technician based in Queen Anne County in August of 2016.

 Mike Montillo is a native of St. Mary's County graduating from Chopticon High School.
 He grew up on a small farm in Chaptico and went away to college in 2003.
 He received his Bachelor's Degree in Communications from Salisbury University in 2007 and returned home several years later.
 Mike worked for a construction firm where he gained drafting skills and learned many phases of building custom homes.
 Mike is an avid landscape and nature photographer along with being a volunteer in the Conservation of Birds of Prey.
 His love for capturing the beauty of the environment to share with others is one of the many reasons that he has been drawn to the conservation of our natural resources.
 Mike joined the team at Southern Maryland RC&D as a Soil Technician based in La Plata in August of 2016.